AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 ## Resolution

-### Solution for Adobe Commerce on Cloud, Adobe Commerce on-premise Software, and Magento Open Source
+### Solution for Adobe Commerce on Cloud, Adobe Commerce on-premise, and Magento Open Source

 To help resolve the vulnerability for the affected products and versions, you must apply the VULN-39341 patch (dependent on your version) and rotate your encryption keys.